nancchan/saas-customer-onboarding-business-systems/documentation/data_quality_report.md

 The purpose of the review was to identify issues that could affect customer records, CRM processing, reporting accuracy, and downstream business processes.

+The raw dataset contained **19 records**.

-The final customer dataset contains 16 customer records.
+After removing 3 duplicate rows, the final dataset contains **16 unique customer records**.

+---

 ## Data Quality Review